 All requests originating from machines outside this allowed list are blocked by Azure Cosmos DB.
 Requests from approved machines and cloud services then must complete the authentication process to be given access control to the resources.

 You can use virtual network service tags to achieve network isolation and protect your Azure Cosmos DB resources from the general Internet.
 Use service tags in place of specific IP addresses when you create security rules.
 By specifying the service tag name (for example, AzureCosmosDB) in the appropriate source or destination field of a rule, you can allow or deny the traffic for the corresponding service.

 |Authorization||Azure Cosmos DB uses hash-based message authentication code (HMAC) for authorization.

 Each request is hashed using the secret account key, and the subsequent base-64 encoded hash is sent with each call to Azure Cosmos DB.
 To validate the request, the Azure Cosmos DB service uses the correct secret key and properties to generate a hash, then it compares the value with the one in the request.
-If the two values match, the operation is authorized successfully and the request is processed, otherwise there is an authorization failure and the request is rejected.
+If the two values match, the operation is authorized successfully, and the request is processed.
+If they don't match, there's an authorization failure and the request is rejected.